-Mint has multiple uses.
-Its fresh green leaves add a tangy punch to fruit salads, ice cream, sherbet, and brewed hot tea.
-It is a low-calorie, flavorful addition to a simple glass of still or sparkling water.
-And who ever heard of a mint julep without the mint?
+Mint has tons of different uses: Its fresh green leaves add a tangy punch to fruit salads, ice cream, sherbet, and brewed tea.
+It's a flavorful addition to a simple glass of still or sparkling water.
+And whoever heard of a mint julep without the mint?
 When you grow your own mint in your garden, you'll have a constant supply of this tasty, versatile herb.
 This perennial is tough and easy to grow, but the downside of its hardiness is that it can spread aggressively and become a weedy problem if you're not careful.
 Here's how to grow mint without letting it take over your entire garden and crowd your other plants

-You also can plant mint in a large half-barrel or plastic pot and leave it outdoors year-round.
-Don't keep ceramic pots outdoors during winter; they often crack during the freeze-thaw cycles that follow freezing temperatures.
+You also can plant mint in a large half-barrel or other large pot and leave it outdoors year-round.
+However, don't keep ceramic pots outdoors during winter; they often crack during the freeze-thaw cycles as temperatures fluctuate over the colder months.

 To air-dry mint, hang the stems upside down in small bundles or spread them loosely in a small tray.
 When the stems and leaves are brittle, remove the leaves and flowers and store them in airtight containers.

-Catmint (Nepeta) is a different plant, though related.
-It grows in much the same way as the herbal mints described here, but its flavor is much more attractive to your cat than it will be for you.
+Catmint (Nepeta) is a very different plant, though related.
+It grows in a similar way to herbal mint varieties, but its flavor is much more attractive to your cat than it will be for you.
 Catmint can be dried or used fresh.
 Many types of catmint species are grown in the garden for their attractive blue-purple, white, or pink flowers.

-Apple mint (Mentha suaveolens) combines a fresh apple flavor with mint, as you would expect from its name.
+Apple mint (Mentha suaveolens) combines a fresh fruity flavor with mint, as you would expect from its name.
 Zones 5-10

 Chocolate mint (Mentha x piperita 'Chocolate') has a subtle chocolaty taste and scent.
 Zones 5-9